ethanwait25/conversion/README.md

-# conversion
+# Conversion

-An AI Play on Chess!
+A Missionary-Centric, AI-Powered Play on Chess!